cdeptula/AvroOutputPlugin/README.md

 **Manual Install**

-1. Place the logManager folder in the ${DI\_HOME}/plugins/steps directory
+1. Place the AvroOutputPlugin folder in the ${DI\_HOME}/plugins/steps directory
 2. Restart Spoon

 Usage
 ---
+**Schema Requirements**

 At this time the Avro Output requires the Avro schema file to be exist before writing a file using this step.

-**Schema Limitations**

 Arrays are not supported by this step.
 It is currently not possible to output an Avro array using the Avro Output Plugin.
 All other Avro types are supported including complex records.

 **File Tab**
 * Filename - The name of the file to output
 * Schema filename - The name of the Avro schema file to use when writing.
-* Create parent folder - Create the parent folder if it does not exist?
+* Create parent folder? - Create the parent folder if it does not exist.
 * Include stepnr in filename? - Should the step number be included in the filename?
-USed for staring multiple copies of the step.
+Used for starting multiple copies of the step.
 * Include partition nr in filename? - Used for partitioned transformations.
 * Include date in filname? - Include the current date in the filename in yyyyMMdd format.
 * Include time in filename? - Include the current time in the filename in HHmmss format.